Rednight972/FGS-World-Rebalance/README.md

 It was way too easy to produce big projects after a single mining campaign

+Regular Asteroids (no ice, no uranium) only spawn in a 100km radius of all Hot Spots (Borrelli, Lutecia, Hyakutake)

 ## Ingots & Components
 Stone is now only processed in the Survival Kit, lets go back to the old SE!